Chen-Yifan/pcb-auto-grader/README.md

 # PCB Auto Grader
-The readme helps you get started with this autograder of ECE 445 EAGLE (pcb) assignment.
+This readme helps you use this autograder of ECE 445 EAGLE (pcb) assignment.

 ## Prerequisites